 Vayu Lingam at Sri Kalahasti representing Air.

-Together with Kanchi Kamakshi Temple and Kumar Kottam temple nearby, Ekambreswarar temple complete the image of Somskanda in Kanchipuram.
+Together with Kanchi Kamakshi Temple and Kumar Kottam temple nearby, Ekambreswarar temple completes the image of Somskanda in Kanchipuram.
 What a brilliant example of how the aesthetics were planned in ancient India.

-What I would remember about my visit to Ekambareswarar temple is its giant corridors that dwarf you and the divine Aarti that ports you to a different plane.
+What I would remember about my visit to the temple are its giant corridors that dwarf you.
+And the divine Aarti that ports you to a different plane.
 It is when you come out and see the world around that you come back to this world.

 Kanchipuram is about 70 km from Chennai.
-This temple is about 2 km from Kanchipuram Bus Stand and half km from railway station.
+This temple is about 2 km from Kanchipuram bus stand and half km from the town’s railway station.

 The temple is open from 6 AM to 12:30 PM and then around 4:30 PM to 8:30 PM

 6 Aartis are done every day – Ushathkalam or early morning, Kalasanthi or morning, Ucchikalam or mid-morning, Sayarakshai in the evening, Irandamkalam at late evening and Ardha Jamam at night.
 Recommend you to attend at least one Aarti at the temple.
 I attended the evening 6 PM Arti and totally enjoyed it.